 Immigration is an issue that calls out for imaginative leadership

 The Center for International Understanding’s Latino Initiative is unique in the nation.
-The Latino Initiative is an opportunity for our North Carolina leaders to have a deeper understanding of immigration issue and, as a result, influence local approaches to integrating Latinos into our communities.
+The Latino Initiative is an opportunity for North Carolina leaders to gain a deeper understanding of immigration issue and, as a result, influence local approaches to integrating Latinos into our communities.

 WHO: Close to 800 alumni have participated in the program since 1998.
 Please see our Latino Initiative Participant List.

 RESULTS: Far-reaching results can be found in communities across North Carolina, thanks to the Latino Initiative.
 For a sampling, please see Latino Initiative Results.